 2017 was a tough year in the KoeFoe house.
 My husband’s uncle passed away from terminal cancer.
 My husband’s grandma passed away from complications from surgery.
 And then my Nana….just…..passed away.
-Wave after wave hit us, but seemed to miss our children, who weren’t close to these family members.
+Wave after wave of grief hit us, but seemed to miss our children, who weren’t close to these family members.
 Until Nana.

 Every Tuesday night, since before our son was born, we had Taco Tuesday’s at Nana’s.
 We ate, watched Jeopardy, the kids did somersaults, sang into microphones, performed and were given chocolate and ice cream and cookies, oh my!
 At 93 years old, Nana even “babysat” Evie (with the help of her home health nurse) every Friday for a couple hours.
-She was a constant fixture in our lives, until one day, she wasn’t.
+Nana was a constant fixture in our lives, until one day, she wasn’t.

-We knew we had to talk to the kids, but didn’t know quite how.
+We knew we had to help our preschoolers process her death, but didn’t know quite how.
 Izzie, at 8 months was too young to know anything was going on.
 Evie, at 2 years, knew something was up, but certainly couldn’t comprehend.

 When the end was eminent, I remember sitting with Nana.
 Tears in my eyes, she told me that crying was okay, that she was going to be fine, that this was God’s plan.
 I told her, “I know it is….I just don’t know what I’m supposed to tell Cole and Evie.”
 My pain was so profoundly compacted by the idea that I would also have to manage their loss, that at times it felt suffocating.

-I’m not sure what we did was best, or right, but here are some tips that worked for us.
+I’m not sure what we did was best, or right, but here are some tips for helping preschoolers process death.
 I hope that you don’t need them, but if you do, that they help.

-Cole really enjoyed this and spent that week drawing lots and lots and lots of pictures for Nana.
+Cole really enjoyed this and spent that week drawing pictures for our ailing Nana.
 Evie joined in, mostly to copy Cole, but we still have the pictures and can remind them of this very special thing they did, and let them know how happy it made her.

-2. Be honest.
+2. Be Honest About Death with Your Preschoolers.
 Do NOT Lie.

 We also avoided using phrases that were vague.
 We didn’t “lose” Nana, Nana didn’t “pass” – we had to go with blunt terms: “Nana died” and “Nana is dead.”
-Followed by a LOT of talking about what that means.
+Followed by a LOT of talking about what death means.
 Our kids wanted to see Nana, to go to her house, and it was hard, but we had to consistently explain that Nana didn’t live there anymore and we couldn’t see her anymore.

 We’re religious, so for us this had a bit of a Heaven spin, but it doesn’t have to.
-We told our kids that when they were sad, even though they couldn’t see Nana, that they could still talk to her.
+There are lots of concrete things kids can do to help them cope with a death in the family.
+We told our kids that when they were sad, even though they couldn’t see Nana, they could still talk to her.
 She may not talk back in the way we’re used to, but she’s listening, and sometimes if you try very carefully, you can hear her in your heart.

 4. Decide how you’re going to address the “afterlife.”